dmartin1/django-feeds/README.md

 NLTK
 ----

-Download the NLTK stopworks corpora.
-In a python console:
+Download the NLTK corpora.
+In terminal session run:

-    import nltk
-    nltk.download()

-In the corpora section, install `stopwords`.
+    python -m nltk.downloader all

+This may take a while depending on your internet connection.

 Logging
 -------